isuttell/sine-waves/README.md

   // An array of wave options
   waves: [
     {
-      timeModifier: 1,   // This is multiplied againse `speed`
+      timeModifier: 1,   // This is multiplied against `speed`
       lineWidth: 3,      // Stroke width
       amplitude: 150,    // How tall is the wave
       wavelength: 200,   // How long is the wave